What’s the Best Temperature to Set Your Thermostat to in the Summer?

 Ceiling fan direction in summer

 Ceiling fan blades should spin counterclockwise during the summer months.
 This direction allows the fan to push air down and create a cool breeze.
 The room will feel cooler, and the temperature will be more consistent throughout the day.
 Plus, you can increase the thermostat setting and save on your monthly energy bill.
+Just be sure to turn the fan off when you're not in the room to save even more energy.

-Summer AC tune up
+Summer AC tune-up

-A scheduled summer AC tune up is the preventative maintenance your unit needs to ensure it is cooling at maximum efficiency.
+A scheduled summer AC tune-up is the preventative maintenance your unit needs to ensure it is cooling at maximum efficiency.
 Conditions you may not even notice, like overgrown landscaping around your air conditioner, can affect its performance.
 An American Standard Customer Care dealer can complete a thorough check-up on your system or support you with replacing an antiquated unit.

-an American Standard Heating and Air Conditioning system with a high Seasonal Energy Efficiency Ratio (SEER) rating will be up to 15% more efficient than older, less energy-conscious models.
-Higher SEER rating systems often operate a two-stage cooling or variable speed fan, keeping your home at a cooler, more consistent temperature on a lower setting.
-A variable speed air conditioner also runs longer, eliminating the constant starts and stops of a single-stage unit.
-It can operate at less than full functionality, requiring much less energy to keep your home consistently comfortable.
+An American Standard air conditioner or heat pump with a high Seasonal Energy Efficiency Ratio (SEER2) rating will be up to 15% more efficient than older, less energy-conscious models.
+Higher SEER2 systems often operate a multi-speed or variable speed fan, keeping your home at a cooler, more consistent temperature on a lower setting.

 Make your home naturally cooler